What is a quality gate?

 Please have a look at the dedicated Help Article to learn how to enable automation.

-The Require status check can be selected if you want to prevent merge if the entire branch from where the PR has been generated doesn't respect the quality standards defined in Clayton.
+The Require status check can be selected if you want to prevent merging if the entire branch from where the PR has been generated doesn't respect the quality standards defined in Clayton.